 What is Data-Mining Bias?

-Data-mining bias refers to an assumption of importance a trader assigns to an occurrence in the market that ultimately was a result of chance or unforeseen events.
+Data-mining bias refers to an assumption of importance a trader assigns to an occurrence in the market that actually was a result of chance or unforeseen events.
 The data-mining bias, for many analysts, is considered an “insidious threat” because it can sneak up on traders and analysts alike during the research processes that lead traders and investors to make the plays they make in the market.

-If data-mining bias isn’t identified and kept in check, at best, it leads to skewed results and few unwise choices.
+If data-mining bias isn’t identified and kept in check, at best, it leads to skewed results and a few unwise choices.
 At its worst, however, it can lead a trader or market analyst to develop and follow an entirely flawed trading strategy, which can spell financial disaster.

 What is Data Mining?